-This week on Digital Conversations, Billy is joined by Jackie Hermes, who gives us some insight into optimal marketing strategies for SaaS startups.
+This week on Digital Conversations, Billy is joined by Jackie Hermes, who gives us some insight into optimal marketing strategies for SaaS startup.
 Jackie is the Founder & CEO of Accelity, a fast growing B2B marketing services firm in Milwaukee.
 Jackie has 10+ years of marketing experience, and has started several of her own businesses.
 Connect with her on LinkedIn here!

 Billy: Alright, everyone, welcome to Digital Conversations.
 I’m your host Billy Bateman.
 Today I am joined by the great Jackie Hermes, founder and CEO of Accelity.
 Jackie, thanks for joining me today.